LIME-ESA/lime_tbx/docs/content/implementation.md

 - **docs**: Documentation for both users and developers.
 - **test_files**: Data files used in automated tests for `lime_tbx`.

+## Configuration and Logging

+The LIME Toolbox simulated observations can be customized by the user.
+For example, it can be configured to use the ASD spectra as the interpolation reference, which is preferred, or Apollo 16 + Breccia.
+This configuration is managed through the use of a configuration file.

+### Configuration File

+The configuration attributes are stored in a YAML file.
+This file contains the following attributes:
+- **interpolation_SRF**: Gaussian SRF with 1nm spectral sampling and 3nm resolution
+- **interpolation_spectrum**: ASD
+- **interpolation_spectrum_polarisation**: Linear
+- **show_cimel_points**: bool - Wether the CIMEL anchor points should be plotted (true) or not (false).
+- **show_interp_spectrum**: bool - Whether the interpolation spectrum used should be plotted with the output (true) or not (false).
+- **skip_uncertainties**: bool - Wether the uncertainty computations should be skipped (true) or not (false).
+- **use_wehrli**: bool - Wether to use TSIS as the solar spectrum (false) or Wehrli (true).
+It's not possible to modify this value through the user interface.

+### Logging

+Info needed ...

+## Ancillary Data Files

+Info needed ...

 ## Deployment
 The deployment process includes compilation, building, and packaging to generate installers for various operating systems.
 It is carried out using: